Saunved/mint-css/docs/class-list.md

 .navbar-fixed | defines a navbar fixed to the top of the page .navbar-fixed-bottom | defines a navbar fixed to the bottom of the page .sidenav | defines sidenav content
-.trigger | defines the trigger for a sidenav .close-trigger | defines the close trigger for a sidenav
+.click-close | if an element with this class is clicked inside a sidenav, the sidenav closes .trigger | defines the trigger for a sidenav .close-trigger | defines the close trigger for a sidenav